-The SFR FMT_LIM.1 requires limited capabilities of test functions which is provided by F.IC_CL (SF_DPM) which controls what commands can be executed thereby preventing external usable test functions to do harm.
+The SFR FMT_LIM.1 requires limited capabilities of test functions which is provided by F.IC_CL, SF.COMP which controls what commands can be executed thereby preventing external usable test functions to do harm.
 The IC Dedicated Test Software only is available in the Test Mode.

-The SFR FMT_LIM.2 requires limited availabilities of test functions which is provided by F.IC_CL (SF_DPM) which controls what commands can be executed thereby preventing external usable test functions to do harm.
+The SFR FMT_LIM.2 requires limited availabilities of test functions which is provided by F.IC_CL, SF.COMP, SF_MEM_ACC, SF.SFR_ACC which controls what commands can be executed thereby preventing external usable test functions to do harm and the access to memory and special function registers.
 The IC Dedicated Test Software only is available in the Test Mode.

 The SFR FMT_MTD.1/INI_ENA requires writing of Initialization data and Pre-personalization data to the manufacturer.
 Writing of Pre-personalization and Installation data only by the manufacturer is enforced by F.Access_Control, which limits these operations to phase 2.
-In addition F.IC_CL (SF_DPM) stores this data in the User Read Only Area which cannot be changed afterwards.
+In addition F.IC_CL, SF.MEM_ACC stores this data in the User Read Only Area which cannot be changed afterwards.